wawel37/cairo-lint/README.md

 - The `--test` flag to include test files.

+## Documentation

+All information about Cairo lint is available on project's [website](https://docs.swmansion.com/cairo-lint/).

 ## Community

 As for now there is only a [telegram channel](https://t.me/cairolint) dedicated to cairo-lint.